paazmaya/naginata.fi/content/en/Naginata.md

 in Finland.
 They are based on the corresponding requirements by European (ENF) and International (INF) Naginata Federations.

-[The requirements are available at ](https://github.com/paazmaya/naginata.fi/blob/master/content/en/Grading-rules.md "Grading rules").
+[The requirements are available here ](https://github.com/paazmaya/naginata.fi/blob/master/content/en/Grading-rules.md "Grading rules").